-Bigeye tuna shows a Pacific-wide distribution, and is probably made up of three putative stocks.
-However, it is assessed and managed separately in the WCPO by the WCPFC and in the Eastern Pacific Ocean by the IATTC.
+Bigeye tuna shows a Pacific-wide distribution; however, it is assessed and managed separately in the WCPO by the WCPFC and in the Eastern Pacific Ocean by the IATTC.
 In the WCPO, bigeye tuna is assessed to be subject to overfishing and is overfished in regards to the WCPFC biomass limit reference point.
 In the EPO, bigeye tuna is not subject to overfishing, and a preliminary update to the previous IATTC bigeye tuna assessment indicates the stock is not overfished.
 The two commissions utilize bigeye stock assessments that differ significantly in terms of key assumptions, which can result in different stock status determinations.
 The Secretariat of the Pacific Community (SPC) is collaborating with the IATTC and others to produce a Pacific-wide bigeye stock assessment, which is scheduled for completion by mid-2015.